 In particular, we see that $(x-\alpha_{i_1})^r(x-\alpha_{i_2})^r\cdots(x-\alpha_{i_t})^r\in\bQ[x]$, which implies (since $\bQ$ is a perfect field) that $(x-\alpha_{i_1})(x-\alpha_{i_2})\cdots(x-\alpha_{i_t})\in\bQ[x]$ as well.
 But this clearly divides $f(x)$ (seeing as the $\alpha_i$ are precisely the roots of $f$), so we must have that $t=0$ or $t=n$ as $f$ is irreducible in $\bQ[x]$.
 In particular, $p=N(h)$ or $p=1$, and so $N(h)$ was irreducible to begin with. \end{Proof} Proposition \ref{Norming} suggests that in order to factor $g(x)$ over $\bQ(\alpha)[x]$, we may instead introduce a variable and take norms to factor $N(g(xy-\alpha y))\in\bQ[x,y]$, reducing it to a question over the rational numbers.
 What remains is to recover the factorization of $g$ from the factorization of $N(g(xy-\alpha y))$.
 This boils down to the following question: suppose we are given a polynomial $p(x,y)\in\bQ[x,y]$ which is known to be the norm $N(q(xy-\alpha y))$ for some polynomial $q(x)\in \bQ(\alpha)[x]$, can we recover $q(x)$?
 In fact, Paulsen's Mathematica package \verb|galois.m| has a built in function \verb|unNorm| that does exactly this.
 The general idea is the following: first notice the degree of $q(x)$ is the product of the degree of $p(x)$ and the degree of the extension.
-Then take a generic polynomial of $F(x)\in \bQ(\alpha)[x]$ of that degree, and compute $N(F(xy-\alpha y))$.
+Then take a generic polynomial $F(x)\in \bQ(\alpha)[x]$ of that degree, and compute $N(F(xy-\alpha y))$.
 This way one obtains a system of equations by considering the various coefficients of $y$, which can be efficiently solved for the coefficients of $F$.
-Find initial documention for \verb|galois.m| in \cite{Pau99}, and a version of the package patched by Xu to run with the current version of Mathematica \cite{github}.
+Documentation for \verb|galois.m| can be found in \cite{Pau99}.
+A version of the package has been patched by the second author to run with the current version of Mathematica, and can be found in our repository \cite{github}.